 The footpeg assembly locks the user’s feet to the pogo stick securely during the bounce and the cylinder body is made of aircraft aluminum.
 Vurtego is made in the USA and it comes fully assembled and ready to bounce you to new heights!

 |$500,000 for 10%

 |$750,000 loan for 30% + 10% royalty in perpetuity

 |Kevin O’Leary, Daymond John and Mark Cuban

 First Defense Nasal Screens are a new revolutionary lightweight, non inserted, nonintrusive, almost nonvisible, hypoallergenic, a self-adhesive screen that covers the nasal passage and filters the air we breathe.

 These screens ward off allergies without medication.
-First Defense Nasal Screens are self-adhesive strips that attach to your nose to cover the nasal passage.
-They filter the air coming in through your nose and keeps allergens out.
+Cover the nasal passage by attaching to your nose with First Defense Nasal Screens are self-adhesive strips.
+They keep allergens out and filter the air coming in through your nose.

-This product has been tested to significantly reduce 99% of particles at 10 microns.
-Even at sub-micron levels they have been shown to be effective by 77% or more.
+According to testing, this product significantly reduces 99% of particles at 10 microns.
+They have been shown to be effective by 77% or more even at sub-micron levels.

 Entrepreneurs: Nikki Pope

 Toygaroo is a subscription toy service.
 Toygaroo founder Nikki Pope comes with the idea to create a company that sends toys to your doorstep for a monthly rate that children can play with new toys.